FirebirdSQL/jaybird-manual/README.md

 Snapshot build of manual
 ========================

-You can see the latest snapshot build of the manual on https://firebirdsql.github.io/jaybird-manual/jaybird_manual.html
+You can see the latest snapshot build of the manual on https://firebirdsql.github.io/jaybird-manual/jaybird_manual.html.
+We also provide a print-friendly PDF on https://firebirdsql.github.io/jaybird-manual/jaybird_manual.pdf.

-This is automatically built for each change on master.
+These documents are automatically built for each change on master.

 Latest release
 ==============